franzageek/Cledge-Shell/README.md

 Some command works only on **Windows Vista and higher**.

 ## Downloads & Releases
-New versions of Cledge are coming, however, you can download from now the already published versions.
+New versions of Cledge are coming, however, you can download the already published versions.
 **Check them out at  <a href="https://github.com/franzageek/Cledge-Shell/releases">Release Page</a>.**

 ## Contacts